Krsmanovic-S/Connect-4/README.md

  Features:

- -Fully-functional main and options menu
+ - Fully-functional main and options menu

- -Ability to change which color you play, as well as if you want to play versus another player on the same machine
+ - Ability to change which color you play, as well as if you want to play versus another player on the same machine

- -Difficulty setting that affects the search depth for the AI, who plays with the alpha-beta pruning algorithm
+ - Difficulty setting that affects the search depth for the AI, who plays with the alpha-beta pruning algorithm

  --------------------------------
  Button pack ---> https://pngtree.com/freepng/set-of-blue-game-buttons-and-ui-kit-for-games_6259710.html